weaviate/weaviate-io/developers/weaviate/concepts/prefiltering.md

 ![Prefiltering with pure HNSW](./img/prefiltering-pure-hnsw-without-cutoff.png "Prefiltering without cutoff, i.e. pure HNSW")

-The cutoff value can be configured as [part of the `vectorIndexConfig` settings in the schema](/developers/weaviate/config-refs/schema/vector-index.md#how-to-configure-hnsw) for each class separately.
+The cutoff value can be configured as [part of the `vectorIndexConfig` settings in the schema](/developers/weaviate/config-refs/schema/vector-index.md#how-to-configure-hnsw) for each collection separately.

 <!-- TODO - replace figures with updated post-roaring bitmaps figures -->